 - APA citation style was developed by American Psychological Association for manuscripts submitted for publication in journals.
 Also, it is used to cite work in social science history, business, nursing, etc.

 - MLA (Modern Languages Association) citation style is commonly used in literature, philosophy, religion, languages, and arts.

 - Chicago citation style is mainly used to cite history, but also for humanities and social science fields.
 Turabian is a variation of the Chicago style for student writers.

 - CSE (Council of Science Editors) citation style is used in natural sciences.

-You can cite your work either as an in-text citation or end-of-paper citation.
+You can cite your work either as an in-text citation or an end-of-paper citation.

-The in-text citation alerts the reader about an idea from the outside source.
+The in-text citation alerts the reader about an idea from an outside source.

 For APA style, it is written as the author’s last name, year of publication, and page number, for example (Field, 2008, p.
 45).
 If there are two authors, then use (Field & Tremblay, 2008, p.
 39), and if three or more authors, use (Field et al., 2008, p.
 50).